lsst/cp_pipe/doc/lsst.cp.pipe/constructing-calibrations.rst

 In general, calibration construction is a four step process:

 - A set of exposures is identified to be used in the calibration.
-- A `pipetask </modules/lsst.ctrl.mpexec/pipetask.html>`_ pipeline is run to generate a proposed calibration from that set of raw exposures.
+- A :ref:`pipetask <lsst.ctrl.mpexec-scripts>` pipeline is run to generate a proposed calibration from that set of raw exposures.
 - The calibration should be checked by the tests in the ``cp_verify`` package, to confirm that it is suitable for the entire validity range, and that it satisfies all of the quality metrics defined in `DMTN-101 <https://dmtn-101.lsst.io/>`_.
 As ``cp_verify`` is still in development, not every example has an associated verification step.
 - The calibration can be certified for use, with a timespan indicating when the calibration is valid.
-Individual `CALIBRATION collections </modules/lsst.daf.butler/organizing.html#calibration-collections>`_ can be grouped into a butler `CHAINED collection </modules/lsst.daf.butler/organizing.html#chained-collections>`_ to connect all of the various calibrations into a single collection, avoiding the need to remember a large sequence of collection names.
+Individual :ref:`CALIBRATION collections <lsst.daf.butler.CollectionType.CALIBRATION>` can be grouped into a butler :ref:`CHAINED collection <lsst.daf.butler.CollectionType.CHAINED>` to connect all of the various calibrations into a :ref:`single collection <daf_butler_organizing_datasets>`, avoiding the need to remember a large sequence of collection names.

 The examples presented below follow the collection naming conventions listed in `DMTN-167 <https://dmtn-167.lsst.io>`_, and will use ticketed user collection names to illustrate that the calibrations constructed here were made as part of a `JIRA request <https://jira.lsstcorp.org/browse/DM-28920>`_ to create a full set of calibrations for LATISS.